jlinoff/jlinoff.github.io/README.md

 * The project is available [here](https://github.com/eSentire/lock_files).

 ## myVault
-myVault is a user friendly secure records manager it is much easier to use than `qspm`, has more features, is customizable and works better on mobile devices.
+myVault is a user friendly secure records manager that is much easier to use than `qspm`, has more features, is customizable and works better on mobile devices.

 The webapp can be found [here](https://jlinoff.github.io/myvault/index.html).